PlasticRanger

 TPU Sheets

-TPU sheets provide unmatchable performance and quality for certain products.
+TPU sheets provide unmatchable performance and quality for specific products.
 Among the most common application for TPU fils are textile coatings, inflatables, garments, adhesives, and barrier films.

 Seals & Gaskets